ATLAS Oxford Group

 The ATLAS detector is one of two general-purpose experiments for Large Hadron Collider (LHC) at the European Laboratory for Particle Physics in Geneva.
 It is a detector optimized for discovery of the Higgs boson and for direct searches for New Physics beyond the Standard Model (SM).

 The LHC finished its first run (2009 - 2013) successfully and delivered 30 fb-1 of proton-proton collision data at 7 TeV and 8 TeV centre of mass energy.
-It is currently undergoing machine maintenance to prepare it for the high energy run at 13 TeV in 2015.
+It has undergone machine maintenance to prepare it for the high energy run at 13 TeV which has successfully started in 2015.
 The ATLAS experiment is working on detector upgrades to prepare for this run, and for the high-luminosity upgrade (HL-LHC).

 We are one of the founding members of the ATLAS experiment, with work spanning more than two decades.
 A major contribution was the design, prototyping, construction and commissioning of the detector, and in particular of the Semiconductor Tracker barrels (which were assembled in the basement of the Denys Wilkinson Building).
 Currently, members of our group are: